BarthPaleologue/Blog/content/posts/VR-with-Unity-5/index.md

 tags: ["VR", "Unity", "IGD301"]
 ---

-Have you ever been in a supermarket and felt overwhelmed by the task of grabing objects from the shelves?
+Have you ever been in a supermarket and felt overwhelmed by the task of grabbing objects from the shelves?
 I know, i know.

 {{<figure src="image.png" alt="The supermarket of dooooom" caption="The supermarket of dooooom" caption-position="bottom">}}